Federation Council of the Federal Assembly of the Russian Federation

 The Federation Council was restructured in November 2011, with ten new committees replacing its 16 committees and 11 permanent commissions.

-In 2012, members of a Federation Council working group drafted the federal law On the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation, which sought to encourage more active involvement of Russian citizens in establishing the “house of the regions.”
+In 2012, members of a Federation Council working group drafted the Federal Law On the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation, which sought to encourage more active involvement of Russian citizens in establishing the “house of the regions.”
 Society supported this initiative, and the President of the Russian Federation submitted the draft law to the State Duma in June.

 Under the law, only a deputy of a legislative authority of a constituent entity can represent it in the Federation Council.
 The regional parliament, by a majority of votes, appoints the representative in the month after the first sitting of a new convocation of the regional parliament.

-When electing the chief government official of a constituent entity of the Russian Federation (head of the supreme executive authority of the constituent entity of the Russian Federation) each candidate to this office submits to the relevant election commission a list of three candidates who meet the requirements and limitations as per the Federal Law, and one of these three persons is appointed to the Federation Council as a representative of the executive authority of the relevant constituent entity of the Russian Federation, if the candidate to the office of chief government official in the region is elected.
+When electing the chief government official of a constituent entity of the Russian Federation each candidate to this office submits to the relevant election commission a list of three candidates who meet the requirements and limitations as per the Federal Law, and one of these three persons is appointed to the Federation Council as a representative of the executive authority of the relevant constituent entity of the Russian Federation, if the candidate to the office of chief government official in the region is elected.

-The law states expressly that a Russian citizen upon reaching 30 years or older and living in the region in question for the past five years can become a member of the Federation Council.
+The Law states expressly that a Russian citizen upon reaching 30 years or older and living in the region in question for the past five years can become a member of the Federation Council.
 The so-called residency requirement does not apply to Federal Assembly members, persons occupying state positions or civil-service positions of the relevant Russian region for a period of five years or those who had occupied state positions or civil-service positions of the relevant Russian region for the same time period pending their nomination as prospective Federation Council members.

-The law requires candidates to have an unimpeachable reputation.
+The Law requires candidates to have an unimpeachable reputation.
 A Russian citizen convicted for grave or particularly grave crimes, or for extremist crimes, as stipulated by the Criminal Code of the Russian Federation, or whose conviction remains in effect, cannot become a prospective Federation Council member.

 Read more